kennethbaillie/critcare-test/docs/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/criticalcare/offline_README.md

 ## Adding files

-- Put your pdf files into the right directory.
+1. Put your pdf files into the right directory.
-- That's it.
+2. That's it.

 ## offline_DRAFTS folders

 - you have an `offline_DRAFTS` folder in every dropbox folder that you edit
 - use this to keep the editable (e.g. microsoft word) versions of every guideline that you are responsible for

-## Advanced use
+# Advanced use

-- any file with a name beginning with the word "offline" or an underscore "_" will be ignored by the app.
+- any file with a name beginning with the word `offline` or an underscore `_` will be ignored by the app.
-- label emergency protocols by adding "_em" will be duplicated in the "Emergencies" folder and highlighted in red.
+- label emergency protocols by adding `_em` will be duplicated in the `Emergencies` folder and highlighted in red.
-- when you are ready to make a protocol public, add "_pub" to the end of the filename. e.g.:
+- when you are ready to make a protocol public, add `_pub` to the end of the filename. e.g.:
 	- `Emergency Caesarean Section Action Cards_em.pdf` is flagged for the emergency section
 	- `C-spine clearance flowchart and guidance_pub.pdf` is public
 	- `Air_Embolism_em_pub.pdf` is both public and flagged as an emergency protocol